wp-plugins/wptouch/readme.txt

 == Changelog ==

+= Version 1.9.9.7 =
+* Fixed BraveNewCode RSS feed links (may have caused issues for some)

 = Version 1.9.9.6 =
 * Fix case where missing CURL would stop admin settings from loading
 * Minor Ajax upload fix